Ansama7304/Hehe/README.md

 - Branching dialogue based on affection levels ❤️
 - Multiple endings (including fake ones, because why not)
 - Fully text-based because we believe in the power of imagination™
-- AI that may or may not flirt with you
+- Ai that may or may not flirt with you

 ## 🛠️ Built With